Sip Bordeaux-style wines in splashy historic setting.

 Multiple Tasting Options

 In 2019, Louis M. Martini Winery unveiled a splashy multimillion-dollar hospitality center designed by the firm of Howard Backen, among the Wine Country’s top architects.
 You can sip wines standing up at a Crown Bar Tasting, where your view includes a barrel room, but to delve deeper into this legendary brand, book a Heritage Lounge Tasting or a Historic Tour & Tasting.
 A food pairing is available with the former; the latter takes in the Underground Cellar.
 The artifacts in the cellar include huge old barrels, vintage wine bottles, and the aforementioned print ad.
 Whichever tasting you choose, take the time to explore the landscaped grounds.
+Update: Due to Covid-19, the first two tastings take place outdoors and the historic tour is on hiatus.
+Check the website for the latest information.

 Why go: outdoor tasting spaces; professional hospitality; winery’s place in Napa Valley history.